Our methods

 In situ oxidation

-An oxidation technique for removal of soil and groundwater contaminants; involves the injection of strong oxidants such as hydrogen peroxide, ozone gas, potassium permanganate or persulfates.
-Oxygen gas or ambient air can also be injected in a more mild approach.
+Removal of soil and groundwater contaminants through injection of strong oxidants such as hydrogen peroxide, ozone gas, potassium permanganate or persulfates.
+Oxygen-enriched air or ambient gas ambient air injection are economical alternatives.

 Multiphase Vacuum Extraction (MPVE)